 Queensland Arrowroot (So called because of the powdered Arrowroot Industry that established in Queensland using the rhizome, similar to Macadamia’s being called Hawaiian Nut) does grow well across the country.
+Although not a native it will eventually establish itself into that niche eventually.

 South of Byron Bay it grows more slowly and can get a little wind burnt over winter, but this is almost always a temporary thing.